Want to factory reset your Windows 7 computer, but don’t know how? Don’t worry. After reading this article, you’ll know exactly what to do it.

 4) Check if you have a recovery partition on your computer.

-6) Press the power button on your computer, then, before the Windows logo appears, repeatedly press the Recovery Key on your keyboard.
+6) Press the power button to turn on your computer, then, before the Windows logo appears, repeatedly press the Recovery Key on your keyboard.

 The Recovery key may vary depending on different computers.
 Here is how to access the recovery partition for the most popular brands: